-On 25 November 2019, the changes to the SRA Handbook, now known as the SRA Standards and Regulations, will come into force.
-To help solicitors understand their requirements under the reforms, our Director of Best Practice Gary Yantin and Legal and Research Executive Ruth Cohen will be joined by the SRA’s Policy Associate Jatinderpal Loyal to answer your questions.
+On 25 November 2019, the changes to the SRA Handbook, now known as the SRA Standards and Regulations, came into force.
+To help solicitors understand their requirements under the reforms, our Director of Best Practice Gary Yantin was joined by the SRA’s Policy Associate Jatinderpal Loyal to answer our audience’s questions.

 The SRA Handbook is being replaced by the SRA Standards and Regulations, which will be in force from November 2019.

 To help firms prepare for the new regulations, VinciWorks has released a suite of SRA Standards and Regulations courses.
 The courses dynamically create a personalised learning experience based on an individual’s role in a law firm.
 This ensures everyone taking the course will learn what they need to know, and not waste time reviewing areas irrelevant to their practice.

 The new focus of the SRA Standards and Regulations is on each legal professional being able to justify their actions in all work that they carry out.
 For many legal professionals, including partners, managers, solicitors and support staff, this will require a significant change in approach.
 Legal professionals often only consider their professional obligations when a conflict of interest arises.
 However, the new SRA Standards and Regulations emphasise that legal professionals must be able to demonstrate compliance at all times.

 The courses will help legal professionals, including support staff, to develop an understanding of the relevant SRA regulations which apply to their specific role in the law firm.
 The training ensures that all employees of an SRA regulated law firm who have a legal obligation to follow the SRA Standards and Regulations have sufficient knowledge to stay compliant.